Grant FAQs

 - Q: When can treatments of noxious weeds occur under this grant cycle?

-A: Projects awarded funding through this grant cycle can occur anywhere between the dates of April 1, 2025 and May 31, 2026.
-The Final Report is due on or before the grant's end date, so treatments should finish shortly before that, in order to be included in the Final Report.
+A: Projects awarded funding through this grant cycle generally occur between April 1st of the award year and May 31st of the following year.
+Since the Final Report is always due on or before the grant's end date, treatments should ideally conclude shortly before that deadline to ensure they are fully documented in the report.

 - Q: Is there a maximum amount of funding we can request?